SeanKilleen/seankilleen.github.io/toolbox/index.md

 * **Instapaper**: Save articles and events for later reading.
 * **LastPass**: My choice of password manager.
 * **XMarks**: Bookmark synchronization across multiple browsers and devices.
+* **ArtooJS** (Scraping) - A bookmarklet that injects a javascript library into any page on command that will enable many scraping/parsing scenarios more easily.

 ## Editors
 * **Visual Studio 2015** - The quintessential editor for .NET-based applications.